rmsk2/rustpwman/README.md

 ### Exporting the contents as HTML

-When using `rustpwman gui` with the `--export` option it is possible to export the whole contents of the password file in plaintext HTML format.
-The purpose of this feature is to create an offline backup in an easily readable format which can either be stored digitally or in printed form.
-When utilizing this feature the user is forced to enter the password of the data file independent of a possibly cached password.
-After a successfull data export the program is stopped.
+When using `rustpwman gui` with the `--backup` option it is possible to export the whole contents of the password file in plaintext to an HTML file.
+The purpose of this feature is to allow the user to create an offline backup of the password data in a widely supported file format which can either be stored digitally or in printed form.
+In order to mirror the behaviour of the `rustpwman dec` command the user is forced to enter the password of the data file independent of a possibly cached password.
+After a successfull data export `rustpwman` starts up in the usual fashion.

 ## The Entry menu